 Born in 1981 in Phoenix, AZ/USA.

-He has received grants and fellowships from a range of agencies and institutions, including the ZEIT – Stiftung Ebelin und Gerd Bucerius (Germany) and Wenner-Gren Foundation (USA) for Anthropological fieldwork.
+Jared has received grants and fellowships from a range of agencies and institutions, including the ZEIT – Stiftung Ebelin und Gerd Bucerius (Germany) and Wenner-Gren Foundation (USA) for Anthropological fieldwork.
 For digital projects, he has received production funding from the Mellon Foundation Grant: Critical Media Practice (Harvard University, MA/USA) and History Design Studio, Hutchins Center (Harvard University, MA/USA).

-Jared McCormick resides in Boston, MA/USA.
+Jared McCormick resides in New York City/USA.